sentinel-official/docs/docs/sentinel-hub/commands/keys/README.md

 ---
-title: Basic Key Management
+title: Key Management
 description: Create, import, export, and delete keys.
 sidebar_position: 1
 ---

-# Basic Key Management
+# Key Management

 As you have now built SentinelHub, you can manage your keys.